 System Users

 For the System User a User Identity is set up that is identified by a client certificate (PKI) for its authentication.
 This User Identity can be linked to one or more Organisation Users within the Datahub.
-The System Users can only be used for B2B communication through the B2B services.
+The System Users can only be used for B2B communication through the B2B services including event messaging.

 According to the figure 1 below, the System User (User Identity) is related to an Organisation using the Organisation User entity and System User acts on behalf of that Organisation.
 The same User Identity can be linked to Organisation Users for different Organisations.
 An Organisation can as such have multiple System Users.